 I think that going soap-free is not just a case of giving up soap.
 There is a more conscious approach to hygiene that can be explored here as to give up soap is to give up one of the crutches that has helped us to “feel” clean for years.

 Firstly, diet plays a massive part in what is secreted on the surface of our skin and how we smell.
 I am not a physiologist but anyone can wake up to how true this is with the help of their own nose.
 We all know garlic comes out in the sweat but since giving up dairy products I have become sensitised to the fact that everyone else smells of cheese – literally – because of the dairy they consume.
 However, raw vegans (people who only eat uncooked plant matter) consistently report that they can discard with deodorants because their sweat is virtually odourless.
-I am monitoring this at the moment, subsisting on a plant diet as I do, I have almost entirely discarded deodorant products although I do occasionally use an essential oil.
+I am monitoring this at the moment, subsisting on a plant diet as I do, I have almost entirely discarded deodorant products although I do occasionally use essential oils (tea tree, sandalwood, lavender).

-Drinking lots of water also becomes much more important, the idea being that a well hydrated body will be better at eliminating toxins and sweat will be less concentrated.
+Drinking lots of water also becomes much more important, the idea being that a well-hydrated body will be better at eliminating toxins and sweat will be less concentrated.

 Secondly … re-think clothing.
-Feet are not smelly, it’s socks and shoes that are the problem.
+Feet are not smelly; it’s socks and shoes that are the problem.
 Some of the clothing we wear, shoes being the best example, provide a close moist environment for bacteria to grow so it is little wonder that feet smell.
 Going barefoot as much as possible will actually lead to hygienically cleaner feet.
 Wearing looser clothing made from natural, breathable fabric also makes hygienic sense.

 Other plus points to giving up soap

 Apart from sticking up two fingers to The Man and making a bid for healthier skin and hair, there are a few other advantages to giving up soap: